 Note 1: The Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Part I, Chapter 1, (1.1.2), Annex 1.B provides guidelines on the classification of surface observing sites on land to indicate their representativeness for the measurement of different variables.

-Note: The content of Annex 1.B will be included as an Appendix to this section in a future edition.
+Note 2: The content of Annex 1.B will be included as an Appendix in a future edition.

-3.3.1.2 Members should locate each observing station at a site that permits correct exposure of the instruments and enables satisfactory non-instrumental observations.Note: Requirements for GAW stations are formulated in section 5 of this Manual.
+3.3.1.2 Members should locate each observing station at a site that permits instrument exposure against the requirements of the particular applications and enables satisfactory non-instrumental observations.

+Note 1: The Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Part I, Chapter 1, Annexes 1.B and 1.C provides further guidelines.

+Note 2: Requirements for GAW stations are formulated in section 6.

 3.3.1.3 Members shall accurately know and refer the position of a station to the World Geodetic System 1984 (WGS-84) and its Earth Geodetic Model 1996 (EGM96)